Provincial and Territorial Energy Profiles – Alberta

 Source and Description:

-- In 2018, Alberta produced 3.91 million barrels per day (MMb/d) of crude oil (including condensate and pentanes plus) (Figure 1).
-Alberta is the largest producer of crude oil in Canada, accounting for over 82% of total production.
+- In 2020, Alberta produced 3.79 million barrels per day (MMb/d) of crude oil (including condensate and pentanes plus) (Figure 1).
+Alberta is the largest producer of crude oil in Canada, accounting for 80% of total Canadian production as of 2020.

 - Over three-quarters of Alberta’s crude oil production comes from the oil sands in northern Alberta.
-In 2018, Alberta produced 3.04 MMb/d of oil sands raw bitumen.
+In 2020, Alberta had 8 operating oil sands mines, and 29 thermal in situ oil sands operations.
+In 2020, Alberta produced 2.99 MMb/d of oil sands raw bitumen.
 From that amount, 1.09 MMb/d of synthetic crude oil (SCO) was produced.
 SCO can be transformed into refined petroleum products or in some cases used to dilute raw bitumen for transport.

-- Four upgraders are currently operational in Alberta: Syncrude, Suncor, and CNRL Horizon (all near Fort McMurray); and Shell Scotford in Edmonton.
-Combined, these upgraders have the capacity to process 1.46 MMb/d of bitumen.
+- Four upgraders are currently operational in Alberta: Syncrude, Suncor, and CNRL Horizon (all near Fort McMurray), and Shell Scotford in Edmonton.
+Combined, these upgraders have the capacity to process 1.52 MMb/d of bitumen.

-- In 2018, Alberta also produced 370 thousand barrels per day (Mb/d) of light oil and 119 Mb/d of heavy oil.
-Alberta’s condensate and pentanes plus production was 374 Mb/d.
+- In 2020, Alberta also produced 334.8 thousand barrels per day (Mb/d) of conventional light oil and 88.2 Mb/d of conventional heavy oil.
+Alberta’s condensate and pentanes plus production was 379.1 Mb/d.

 Refined Petroleum Products (RPPs)

-- Alberta has five refineries: Strathcona (Imperial Oil), Edmonton (Suncor), and Scotford (Shell) in the Edmonton area; Sturgeon (NWR) in Redwater; and Lloydminster (Husky) in Lloydminster.
-These have a total capacity of 542 Mb/d (27% of total Canadian refining capacity) and give Alberta the largest refining capacity in Canada.
+- Alberta has five refineries: Strathcona (Imperial Oil), Edmonton (Suncor), and Scotford (Shell) in the Edmonton area; Sturgeon (NWR) in Redwater; and Lloydminster (Cenovus) in Lloydminster.
+Combined, these refineries have a total oil processing capacity of 542.4 Mb/d.
+This amounts to 28.5% of Canada’s total refining capacity, the largest share of any province in Canada.

-- The Sturgeon Refinery is Canada’s first new refinery in over 30 years.
-Construction was completed in May 2018.
-Sturgeon was designed to process bitumen into diesel and other RPPs.
-However, as of the end of 2018, it has only processed synthetic crude oil rather than bitumen.
+- As of 1 June 2020, the Sturgeon Refinery began processing bitumen through a fee-for-service tolling mechanism.
+Prior to this, it was only processing SCO.
 The Alberta government’s Alberta Petroleum Marketing Commission has a 30-year tolling arrangement to provide 75% of the required bitumen blend feedstock to the Sturgeon Refinery (under Alberta’s Bitumen Royalty in Kind policy).

 Natural Gas/Natural Gas Liquids (NGLs)

-- In 2018, Alberta’s NGL production was about 515 Mb/d, not including condensate and pentanes plus, which are included with crude oil.
+- Alberta’s NGL production in 2020 was about 416.8 Mb/d, not including condensate and pentanes plus, which are included with crude oil.

 - Some NGLs are fractionated into individual components (for example, ethane, propane, butane, and condensate) at field plants or fractionators in Alberta.

-- In 2018, Alberta generated 81 terawatt hours (TW.h) of electricity (Figure 2), which is approximately 13% of total Canadian generation.
-Alberta is the 3rd largest producer of electricity in Canada and has a generating capacity of 16 332 megawatts (MW).
+- In 2019, Alberta generated 76.1 terawatt hours (TW.h) of electricity (Figure 2), which is approximately 12% of total Canadian generation.
+Alberta is the third largest producer of electricity in Canada and has an estimated generating capacity of 16 330 megawatts (MW).

 - Some of Alberta’s largest electricity generators include TransAlta, Heartland Generation, Suncor, ENMAX, and Capital Power.

-- Alberta’s coal fleet is the largest in Canada and has a total capacity of 5 555 MW.
-Coal-fired generation is scheduled to be gradually phased out by 2030 under Alberta’s Climate Change legislation.
+- In 2019, Alberta’s coal fleet was the largest in Canada with a total capacity of 5 555 MW.

-- The Shepard Energy Centre is located east of Calgary and has a capacity of 860 MW.
-It is Alberta’s largest natural gas-fired power station.
+- The Shepard Energy Centre is Alberta’s largest natural gas-fired power station.
+It is located east of Calgary and has a capacity of 860 MW.

-- Alberta’s wind fleet has a capacity of 1 467 MW, ranking it 3rd highest in the country after Ontario and Quebec.
-Most of Alberta’s wind turbines are located in southern Alberta near Pincher Creek.
+- In 2019, Alberta’s wind fleet had a capacity of roughly 1 467 MW, ranking it 3rd highest in the country after Ontario and Quebec.
+Most of Alberta’s wind turbines are located in southern and central-east Alberta.